Oct. 14 update

 TPB can appeal later if the FDA denies its PMTAs (which are now back under review) again, but for now its products can be sold—perhaps with more confidence than any other vaping products currently on the market.
 The FDA said in its rescission letter that, “in light of the unusual circumstances,” the agency has no intention of initiating enforcement actions against the products under review, and would first issue a warning letter to the company if it decided to enforce.

 TPB received an MDO covering 490 of its products on Sept.
 14, and filed a petition for review with the Sixth U.S. Circuit Court of Appeals on Sept.
 23. Manufacturers have 30 days after receiving an MDO to file petitions for review with a federal circuit court of appeals or an administrative appeal with the FDA.
 TPB filed its emergency motion for a stay on Sept.
 30.

 Since our last update on Oct.
-8, at last three more vape manufacturers have filed petitions for federal court reviews of their MDOs.
+8, at least three more vape manufacturers have filed petitions for federal court reviews of their MDOs.
 All three were filed on Oct.
 11 in the 5th Circuit Court of Appeals in New Orleans:

 Not counting Turning Point Brands, at least eight petitions for review have been filed so far in federal court.
 Only Triton Distribution is known to have filed an emergency motion for a stay.
 It is possible additional petitions or motions have been filed that haven’t yet been publicly released.

 While it’s not exactly breaking news (we reported it yesterday), it may be significant that the FDA issued MDOs for Vuse Solo cartridges in flavors other than tobacco.
 (The Vuse Solo menthol flavor is still under review, according to the FDA.)